top of page

 ABOUT uS

-The summer of 2023 was Earth’s hottest since global records began in 1880.
+The summer of 2024 was Earth’s hottest since global records began in 1880.
 As the planet warms, global impacts such as sea level rise, wildfires, extreme heat, and other climate impacts intensify.
-As a result, a majority of young people are understandably experiencing climate grief or anxiety as a result of this climate crisis.
-They see and experience first-hand what is happening in their communities and worldwide.
+A study of 16,000 young adults in the U.S. published in The Lancet Planetary Health (Oct.
+17, 2024) found that 85% of young people are worried about the climate crisis.
+They see and experience first-hand what is happening in their communities and worldwide and they want governments to take action.
+They also want more climate education.

 Despite this, a majority of students in the U.S. spend just two hours per school year, mainly in middle and high school science classes, learning about the climate crisis.
 With some exceptions, topics like sea level rise, climate resilience, climate justice, responsible consumption, climate solutions, and green careers are typically only part of school curricula if passionate teachers take it upon themselves to teach about the topic.
 It’s time that U.S. students receive a quality climate education that prepares them for the future.